 And they are exactly how I motivate myself to spring clean.
 In fact, I’ve acquired a number of cleaning hacks to keep our home looking and feeling tidy without a lot of effort.
 Heck, you can sip an ice-cold lemonade or watch Netflix while these smart cleaning hacks do the work!

 Combined, these spring cleaning hacks get the job done while drastically shortening cleaning time.
-It’s like a 1-page spring cleaning checklist, versus a 10 page.
-Forget the windows, refrigerator coils, and whatnot you’ll find other be-all-end-all cleaning checklists for spring.
-If you’ve got a baby napping, a velcro puppy, or a school-ager begging for more screen time, I promise you can get these 7 spring cleaning hacks done.
+It’s like a 1-page spring cleaning checklist versus a 10 page.
+Forget the windows, refrigerator coils, and whatnot.
+You’ll find other be-all-end-all cleaning checklists for spring.
+If you’ve got a baby napping, a velcro puppy, or a school-ager begging for more screen time, I promise you can get these seven spring cleaning hacks done.

 Related To: Natural DIY Cleaning Kit

 How do I start spring cleaning my house?

 All it takes is a handful of natural cleaning staples and a plan to start spring cleaning.
 For this shortcut method to spring cleaning, we’re going to focus on cleaning tasks that make a big impact yet can be cleaned with little effort on your part.

 And you won’t have to give up a weekend or an entire day to complete all 7.
 You can get out and enjoy the spring weather instead.

 If you’re the type who would rather go room to room, from the kitchen to bathroom and so on, I’ve got a cleaning checklist printable for each.
 Print one or print them all from the Simple Living Library.

 However you choose to go about it, spring cleaning allows us to give our homes a fresh start in a time of newness.